A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Experiments

+In this section, we first present our experimental setup in Section \ref{setup}, which includes the datasets, models, and experimental environment.
+Then, we evaluate our proposed framework CMFL by five sets of following experiments, and the results and analysis are presented in Section \ref{nomaltrainingexperiment} to Section \ref{CommitteeAnalysisEvaluation}.

-\begin{enumerate} \item \textbf{Normal Training Experiment.} We test the performance of CMFL without considering the Byzantine attack and compare it with typical FL. \item \textbf{Robustness Comparative Experiment.} We evaluate the Byzantine resilience of CMFL and compare it with several Byzantine-tolerant algorithms. \item \textbf{Hyperparameter Analysis Experiment.} We vary the hyper-parameter $\alpha$, $\omega$ and $\epsilon$ and show how it affects the performance. \item \textbf{Committee Member Analysis Experiment.} We track the malicious clients that have been mixed into the committee members to analyze the impact of these malicious clients on the performance of the global model. \end{enumerate}
+\begin{enumerate} \item \textbf{Normal Training Experiment.} We test the performance of CMFL without considering the Byzantine attack and compare it with typical FL. \item \textbf{Robustness Comparative Experiment.} We evaluate the Byzantine resilience of CMFL and compare it with several Byzantine-tolerant algorithms. \item \textbf{Hyperparameter Analysis Experiment.} We vary the hyper-parameter $\alpha$, $\omega$, and $\epsilon$ and show how it affects the performance. \item \textbf{Efficiency Experiment.} We evaluate the efficiency of CMFL and compare it with other decentralized FL frameworks while considering the computation and communication overhead. \item \textbf{Committee Member Analysis Experiment.} We track the malicious clients that have been mixed into the committee members to analyze the impact of these malicious clients on the performance of the global model. \end{enumerate}